otacilio-psf/Chat-Gourmet-AI/README.md

 2. Start and prepare the vector database.
 Refer to the README inside the `vector-db` directory.
   - tip: To start Qdrant you can do `make qdrant` from root folder

-3. Prepare the monitoring database.
+3. Start and prepare the monitoring database.
 Refer to the README inside the `monitoring` directory.

 4. Serve LLaMA 3.1 8B on Kaggle.
 Please refer to the README inside the `model-serve` directory for instructions.
 Or you can use Groq free tier or OpenAI.